SceneComplete: Open-World 3D Scene Completion in Cluttered Real World Environments for Robot Manipulation: Introduction

 In this paper, we propose a solution to this open-world scene completion problem in the form of a perception pipeline, \coolname{}.
-It combines multiple large pre-trained vision models into a system that takes a single RGB-D image as input and predicts as output a completed scene, consisting of a set of meshes for all the visible objects, including those that are partially occluded, Crucially, it makes no assumptions about the categories of the objects, their arrangement, or the camera viewpoint.
+It combines multiple large pre-trained vision models into a system that takes a single RGB-D image as input and predicts as output a completed scene, consisting of a set of meshes for all the visible objects, including those that are partially occluded.
+Crucially, it makes no assumptions about the categories of the objects, their arrangement, or the camera viewpoint.
 It is constructed from multiple highly capable pre-trained perception components: a vision-language model (VLM) for identifying and generating short descriptions of the objects in a scene, a text-grounded image-segmentation model for localizing objects in the image, a 2D image-inpainting model for predicting the appearance of occluded parts of objects, an image-to-3D model for generating complete object meshes, and visual descriptor and pose-estimation modules to aid in composing individual predicted meshes into a final scene.
 None of these components can individually solve the problem, but in combination they provide robust object-centric interpretation of complex images, producing a segmented set of object meshes that are suitable for robot planning and manipulation.

-To the best of our knowledge, this is the first system to support full-scene object-centric reconstruction from a single real-world RGB-D input in cluttered, occluded scenes with no assumptions about object categories.
-Many previous systems have addressed simpler versions of this problem~\cite{song2017semantic, panoptic3dscene, scarp, convoccupancynetworks, chen2024single, irshad2022centersnap, m0m, hyp-nerf, irshad2022shapo}, with various combinations of known object categories, idealized sensory input, lack of clutter, or produce coarse reconstructions.
-Handling the full generality of this problem class adds substantial difficulty to the problem.

 To demonstrate the effectiveness of \coolname{}, we conduct extensive quantitative and qualitative evaluations on real-world tabletop scenes.
 Our quantitative evaluations are on the Graspnet-1B~\cite{graspnet-1b} and YCB-Video~\cite{xiang2017ycbv} datasets, which consist of cluttered tabletop scenes.
 In these scenarios, accurately predicting the full scene—--including partially occluded objects—--is crucial for stable grasping, collision-free motion with an object in the hand, and reliable placing.
-We further illustrate the utility of our shape-reconstruction methods by using them as input to parallel-jaw~\cite{dexnet, contact-graspnet} and dexterous grasping~\cite{dexgraspnet} methods, the latter being especially sensitive to the detailed shape {\em of the entire object}.